 - William Stephen (1849-1932) married Sarah Render (1851-1933) in 1872.
 The family were living in Main Street, Riccall in 1911 and his occupation was: “roadman labourer working for Escrick Rural District Council”.

 Luke married Mary Wear (1851-1918) in 1868.
 In 1871 he was an agricultural labourer living with Mary and one child in “Who would have thought it” in Stillingfleet.
 His brother John was also living in one of the cottages with his family and it looks like there were six families living in this location.
-By the 1881 census Luke’s occupation had changed to railway labourer and then in the 1891 census he was railway plate layer probably for the North Eastern Railway company.
-Shortly after the census was taken he died and was buried on 26 April 1891 in St Helen’s Churchyard, Stillingfleet; Mary continued to live in Stillingfleet until she died and was also buried in Stillingfleet.
+By the 1881 census Luke’s occupation had changed to railway labourer.
+Then in the 1891 census he was railway platelayer probably for the North Eastern Railway company.
+Platelayers usually worked in a gang of five or six men with a foreman and they would walk a length of line twice a day to detect defects in the track.
+It was a dangerous occupation because of passing trains and the cause of many deaths on the railways.
+Luke probably worked on the line from Escrick station going south past his home in “Who would have thought it.”
+Escrick station was located nearer Escrick Grange and opened on 2 January 1871 and was closed on 8 June 1953.
+It was also a place where one of Luke’s sons Arthur worked before WW1 (see below).
+Shortly after the 1991 census was taken Luke died and he was buried on 26 April 1891 in St Helen’s Churchyard, Stillingfleet; Mary continued to live in Stillingfleet until she died and was also buried in Stillingfleet.

 Luke and Mary’s children are all my second great aunts and uncles and what follows are their brief biographies.